adamsilver/adamsilver.io-jekyll/_posts/2014-03-20-forms-with-multiple-submit-buttons-are-problematic.md

 	</figure>
 </div>

-Pressing enter will always perform a postcode look-up because it's first in the document flow.
-There are two solutions at our disposal.
+Pressing <kbd>Enter</kbd> will always perform a postcode look-up because the Find Address button is the first button.

+There are two ways to solve this problem.

 ## 1. Split up the forms

-The best course of action is to split your form into two.
-This means each form will have a single button removing any ambiguity during submission.
+The best solution is avoidance.
+This means splitting the form up into two separate ones.
+As a result each form will have just one button removing any ambiguity in submission and action.

-All users benefit from this approach, not just keyboard users.
-Breaking down one big form into two small ones reduces the cognitive load on users.
-And having one call-to-action helps users make the next step.
+All users benefit from this approach because breaking down big forms into little ones reduces the cognitive load.
+And, having just one primary call to action makes it obvious how to proceed.

-If for some reason, you can't split up your forms then there is another, less-than-ideal option.

 ## 2. Choose a primary button

-If you *really* can't split the forms into two, then you'll need to choose a primary action.
-This isn't always easy because some forms have two buttons with similar weighting.
+If you can't split up the form, then the other approach involves having to choose a primary action which isn't always obvious.

-If the primary button doesn't naturally come first then, if possible, you should modify the design so it does.
-If it doesn't come first, then you'll need to duplicate it and place it at the top of the form.
+In any case, if the primary action's button doesn't come first in the Document flow, you can duplicate it and place it at the top of the form.

+To remove it visually you'll need to use CSS like this:

+	.visually-hidden {
+	  border: 0!important;
+	  clip: rect(0 0 0 0)!important;
+	  height: 1px!important;
+	  margin: -1px!important;
+	  overflow: hidden!important;
+	  padding: 0!important;
+	  position: absolute!important;
+	  width: 1px!important;
+	}

-You'll need to ensure it is visually hidden with CSS but this is problematic.
-As the user tabs to the hidden button, the UI will seem unresponsive.
-This is because the button is in focus, but is visually hidden.
-This can  disorientate users.
+However, as a user tabs to the hidden button, the interface will appear to be unresponsive.
+This is because the button is in focus but hidden, which can disorientate users.

-## Summary

-Forms with multiple submit buttons are problematic.
-But it's easy to design this problem out of the system.
-To do this, split the large form into separate smaller forms.
-In doing so each form has a single call-to-action which will help users progress easily, whether they use the keyboard or otherwise.
+To fix this you can give the button a `tabindex="-1"` attribute which stops the button from being navigable via the keyboard.